Phone Etiquette Tips: 6 Must-Have Phone Skills for Teenagers

 Parents can set standards and guidelines for when they expect teens to call—rather than text—with information.
 “If they are asking to change the time they want to come home at night, for instance—tell them that first they need to call you to discuss it and explain why they are going to be late,” Senning says.
 It’s the same sort of courtesy any future employer would expect.

-6 Must-Have Phone Skills
+6 Must-Have Telephone Communication Skills For Teens

 - Open the conversation with a greeting when calling someone who is not already a close acquaintance.
 Then immediately identify yourself, so the recipient knows who they are talking to.